 When we reach the summit of the road, you will see one of my favourite views in the Dales, looking into Deepdale.
 This is an offshoot from the parent valley, Dentdale.
-In the far distance there are some striking rounded mountains called the How Gills.
+In the far distance, there are some striking rounded mountains called the How Gills.
 This is one of those locations where a long lens works for landscape photos, so definitely pack your longer lenses for this workshop.
+200mm is ideal.

 This is the view we will use for the sunset, so depending on the time we arrive, this will be the end of the workshop.
 If we have an hour or two to spare, we can travel down the hill to a pretty waterfall on the side of the road called Gastak Beck Waterfall.

 The workshop is friendly and supportive with lots of time to stop, consider what you see through the lens, consider your settings, adjust your settings and try again until you get it right.

 This is everything that I wanted from a photo course when I was learning (way back when…) : how to improve my photos so that I become a better photographer.

 The walk to the waterfall is around a mile and a bit hilly, but we take our time – there’s no rush, so if you’re not at your athletic peak, you’ll be fine.